 Histamine-Releasing Foods

-Some foods, while not histamine-rich, can trigger your cells to release histamine, causing symptoms.
+While not histamine-rich, some foods can trigger your cells to release histamine, causing symptoms.
 Histamine-releasing foods include:

 • Alcohol